ni/measurement-plugin-python/docs/README.md

 ## Managing Measurement as Python Package(Project)

 Measurement and its related files can be maintained as a python package.
-The basic Components of any Python Measurement Package are:
+The basic components of any Python Measurement Package are:

 1. Measurement Python Module(.py file)
     - This file contains all the details related to the measurement and also contains the logic for the measurement execution.
     - This file is run to start the measurement as a service.

 2. UI File
     - UI file for the Measurement.
-Type of Supported UI Files are:
+Types of supported UI file are:
         - Screen file(.isscr): created using the **Plugin UI Editor application**.
         - LabVIEW UI(.vi)
     - The path and type of this file is configured by `ui_file_path` and `ui_file_type` respectively in `measurement_info` variable definition in Measurement Python Module(.py file).